AnamSuri/Motor_Imagery_Classification_EEG_CNN-GRU/README.md

 # Motor_Imagery_Classification_EEG_CNN-GRU
-This repo describes an implementation of the models described in "Exploring BCI Literacy in Motor Imagery Task Classification Performance".
+This repo describes an implementation of the models described in "Understanding the role of BCI Literacy in Motor Imagery Task Classification Performance using Deep Learning".
 The repository consists of experiments and code files for Motor Imagery Classification on "A large EEG dataset for studying cross-session variability in motor imagery brain-computer interface".

 In this, we have proposed a novel hybrid model EEG_CNN-GRU consisting of Convolutional Neural Networks (CNNs) and Gated Recurrent Units (GRU) to capture spatio-temporal patterns in the EEG data.
 The architecture of the proposed model is given below: